 Due to the recent economic slowdown in the United Kingdom, caused in no small part by the Brexit vote, many homeowners are concerned about whether or not they will be able to sell their property within a stagnant market.
 One option you could consider is a part exchange house scheme (or a PX scheme for short).
-These programmes allow a property owner to literally “exchange” their home and put the value towards a new property.
+These programms allow a property owner to literally “exchange” their home and put the value towards a new property.
 This helps by giving much-needed liquidity, completing a purchase faster and avoiding pesky property chains.
 However, are part exchange home schemes worth it in today’s climate?
 To answer this question, let’s take a look at a few facts and figures in more detail.

 Part Exchange House Schemes: A Basic Overview